TPP Banner

 inside2 insides3 USB port

-All looks nice and clean, wiring is tidy and as you can see, the units brain is the GroovyGameGear GP-Wiz.
+Inside the wiring is neat and tidy with little wiring slack.
+As you can see, the brain in the Ozstick Arcade Game Controller is the GroovyGameGear GP-Wiz.
+In addition, Ozstick also uses high quality Sanwa Denshi joysticks as well.
 The unit is manufactured with MDF and feels solid in construction and feel.
 T-molding adds a nice touch to the sides of the unit and comes with rubber feet for non-slipping during intense gameplay.
-The last photo shows the USB interface which comes care of the GP-Wiz.
+The photos above show the USB interface which comes care of the GP-Wiz.
 All appears great.

 clipsclips1clips2 blemish